adriank/RNSimpleArch/README.md

 - NativeBase - In terms of development speed, NativeBase has no competition
 - React Native Splash Screen - Splash screen handling is installed by default

-## Not included by in React Native Simple Architecture
+## Not included in React Native Simple Architecture

 ### Windows and Linux support